-2024 IHRP Summer Fellowship Guide
+2025 IHRP Summer Fellowship Guide

-Every summer, the International Human Rights Program ("IHRP") at the Faculty of Law supports approximately 10-15 students wishing to pursue international human rights law fellowships with organisations around the world.
-The IHRP has been facilitating summer fellowships for over 35 years and has provided over 500 students the opportunity to work at governmental, non-governmental, and inter-governmental organisations in over 70 different countries.
+Every summer, the International Human Rights Program ("IHRP") at the Faculty of Law supports students wishing to pursue international human rights law fellowships with organizations around the world.
+The IHRP has been facilitating summer fellowships for over 35 years and has provided over 500 students the opportunity to work at governmental, non-governmental, and inter-governmental organizations in over 70 different countries.
 Through IHRP fellowships, students have the opportunity to engage in meaningful social change, which can include participating in human rights research, advocacy, and litigation, often at the grassroots level.

-In 2024, the IHRP will support 10 to 15 students wishing to pursue international human rights law fellowships with organisations globally.
-This summer, there will be two types of IHRP fellowships available: student-initiated fellowships and at least one IHRP in-house fellowship position (Toronto).
+This year, the IHRP will continue supporting students wishing to pursue international human rights law fellowships with organizations globally (and domestically) through two types of IHRP fellowships: student-initiated fellowships and at least one IHRP in-house fellowship position (Toronto).
 Interested students can apply to either a student-initiated fellowship or an IHRP in-house fellowship, or to both (but must indicate their preference in both applications).
 This guide provides information to assist you with applying.
-A list of past summer fellowships can be found here.
-To learn more about our students' experiences, check out the fall edition of Rights Review.
+To learn more about past students' experiences, check out the fall editions of Rights Review.
+A list of past summer fellowships can also be found here.

-All IHRP summer fellowships are open to 1L and 2L J.D. students at the Faculty of Law, as well as 3L students enrolled in joint degree programs and returning for study in the Fall of 2024.
+For summer 2025, IHRP summer fellowships are open to all students at the Faculty of Law (including J.D. and graduate students).
 Fellowships consist of a stipend to cover fellowship expenses.
-Priority is given to applicants who are receiving government (federal and/or provincial) financial aid (including US Stafford or Perkins loans).
-Last year's students were granted between \$12,000 and \$13,000 (for opportunities that were a minimum of three months in length).
+Due to funding constraints, however, the allocation of opportunities is weighted in favor of J.D. applicants who will be returning for study in fall 2025 and who are receiving government (federal and/or provincial) financial aid (including US Stafford or Perkins loans).
+Last year's students were granted \$13,000 (for opportunities that were a minimum of three months in length).

-To apply, you must complete your application(s) on UTLC (the deadline for all fellowship applications is February 9, 2024, at 12:00pm).
+To apply, you must complete your application(s) on UTLC (by the applicable deadline: February 7 for IHRP Inhouse Fellowship(s), and February 14 for Student-initiated Fellowships).
 Please see Section III below for more details on application requirements as they relate to student-initiated and in-house fellowships.